sintefenergy/shop-documentation/book/examples/basic/basic.md

 p2g4.turb_eff_curves.set(p2g2.turb_eff_curves.get())
 ```

-+++ {"Collapsed": "false"}

-Now we can plot some of the generator data, to ensure that we have the correct data.
+Now we can plot some of the [](generator) data, to ensure that we have the correct data.

 ```{code-cell} ipython3
 :Collapsed: 'false'